 Dan and I found ourselves sitting across the table from one another a few nights ago at one of our favorite restaurants.
 Alone.
 Without children.
 It was surreal and delightful.
 We have not been on an official date in months.
 As we took turns reaching for the chili paste that sat atop our table, we began to wonder out loud about why we had never made chili paste of our own.
 At restaurants, we devour it like the apocalypse is tomorrow, so imagine what it must be like to have it in our very own kitchen!

 So we formulated a recipe and gave it a whirl.
 It is deLICIOUS.
 I cannot wait to throw it into some scrambled eggs tomorrow morning!

 If you are a spice freak like I am, then you will not be disappointed in this chili paste.
 Go to your local grocery store and go crazy picking out the prettiest hot peppers you can find.
 The peppers I have in my ingredient list are merely suggestions.
 Cater them to your spicy desires!

-Again, these are just suggestions, but here are the peppers I used:
+These are just suggestions, but here are the peppers I started with:

 2 Serrano chili peppers